MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-installing-configuring.md

 1. On the DeployR server, [download](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and install **Java™ Runtime Environment 8 or 7u13 (or later)**.

-	>Java is only required on the DeployR server, not on any [grid node machines](#grid-node-install).
+	>Java is only required on the DeployR server, not on any [grid node machines](#grid-node-install-for-windows).

-2. Install **[Revolution R Enterprise for Windows](http://go.microsoft.com/fwlink/?LinkID=698527)**, which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with RRE to install it as well as any of its dependencies.** [Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Revolution R Enterprise for Windows.
+2. Install **[Revolution R Enterprise for Windows](http://go.microsoft.com/fwlink/?LinkID=698527)**, which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with RRE to install it as well as any of its dependencies**.
+[Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Revolution R Enterprise for Windows.

 3. Install **DeployR Rserve 7.4.2** in one of the following ways: